sotec-iot/hono-extras/device-communication/README.md

 - deviceId
 - tenantId
-- subject (always set to "command")
+- subject (if not specified set to "command")
+- response-required (optional)
+- correlation-id (optional)

 Body: